Slike strani

 (*) Life of Gladstone.
 By Justin McCarthy.
 Svo. cloth.
 Illustrated.
 Price $4.50.
 By mail $4.75.

-We learn that the volume on "Bis-
+We learn that the volume on "Bismarck' will shortly be brought out in

 (*) Love Letters of a Violinist.
 By Erie Mackay.
 8vo. cloth.
 Illustrated.
 Price $1.75.
 By mail $2.00.

-which are not to be found elsewhere.
-The illustrative part forms quite a particular attraction for this volume; also the text, although written from a French standpoint yet admirably just and in an exceedingly entertaining style, will prove of great interest to American readers as it contains much new personal and anecdotical matter which shows this great man en famille or we might say en déshabille.
+great man en famille or we might say en déshabille.
 The volume forms an interesting and characteristic personal memoir and a supplement to the many works on Bismarck which treat of him more as a statesman.
 As it has attracted a great deal of attention in France and Germany, so it will, in the English translation, surely be appreciated and widely read by friend and foe also in this country, where Bismarck has, even by those who diverge from him in their political views, been admired for his undoubtedly great qualities as a statesman, which place him foremost in the history of our times.

 Westens and Mr. Schurz is the president of the new company.
 Mr. Schurz, by the way, is also reported to be engaged in writing his memoirs, which bid fair to be a valuable and interesting contribution to contemporary historical literature and political life in the United States during the last 40 years.

-A paragraph or two with special meaning for Americans at this time. occurs in Conan Doyle's last book, A Desert Drama.(*) Apropos of England's occupation of Egypt, says Colonel Cochrane, a character who apparently represents the author's own sentiments: "I think that behind national interests and diplomacy and all that, there lies a great guiding force, a Providence, in fact, which is forever getting the best out of each nation and using it for the good of the whole.
-When a nation ceases to respond, it is time that she went into hospital for a few centuries, like Spain or Greece -the virtue has gone out of her."
+A paragraph or two with special meaning for Americans at this time. occurs in Conan Doyle's last book, A Desert Drama.(*) Apropos of England's occupation of Egypt, says Colonel Cochrane, a character who apparently represents the author's own sentiments: "I think that behind national interests and diplomacy and all that, there lies a great guiding force, a Providence, in fact, which is forever getting the best out of each nation and using it for the good of the whole. nation ceases to respond, it is time. that she went into hospital for a few centuries, like Spain or Greece -the virtue has gone out of her."

-a
+When a

 The Musical Courier makes the